AllStarLink/ASL3/README.md

 ### Install Asterisk
 Use the phreaknet script to install Asterisk.
 Use -t or -b for developer mode.
 - The -t is for backtraces and thread debug.
 Use -b for backtraces only, recommended on 386.
-- The -s is for sip if you need it still, leave off the -s if you don’t
+- The -s is for sip.
+PJSIP is recommended as SIP was depreciated 5 years ago.
+PJSIP setup instructions are in this repo.
 - The -d is for DAHDI and is required
 ```
-phreaknet install -t -s -d
+phreaknet install -t -d
 ```
 Asterisk should be running at this point but not app_rpt.
 Now would be a good idea to check with `asterisk -r`.
 If so, congrats.
 Time to move on to the fun stuff.